Security & compliance

 Per-tenant isolation

-Every customer gets their own stack.
+Every customer gets their own environment.
 Nothing is shared.

 Customer A